 This Saturday was the Discover Summer Fair organized by the City of Dallas Learning.
-Considering this was our very first MXP event to kick off the start of our outreach efforts for the Skystone season.
+This was our very first Mobile Tech Xperience (MXP) event to kick off the start of our outreach efforts for the Skystone season.
 For background, the MXP is a robotics classroom on wheels that our robotics team uses to take to underserved areas sround Dallas and teach the students we meet there about STEM and robotics.
 The vehicle is an old 90's RV that our team renovated around 3 summers ago and since then, the vehicle has been maintained by Big Thought, an educational non-profit organization who operates a program called City of Dallas Learning - the vendor for several of our outreach events.
 During today's event, we had a large turnout of up to 500 participants for both the 3D printing station and the Sumo-Robots game.
-The purpose of this event was for our team to introduce robotics-based activities like programming FLL robots and 3D-modelling keychains to students in the Dallas area who would have otherwise had no access to such activities.
+The purpose of this event was for our team to introduce robotics-based activities like programming FLL robots and 3D-modelling keychains to students in the greater Dallas area who would have otherwise had no access to such activities.

-We started out by setting up the MXP and the EV3 robots.
+We started out by setting up the MXP and the EV3 LEGO Mindstorm robots.
 After ensuring that the MXP was stocked up with laptops and 3D printers, we set up sumo mats, laptops, and LEGO Mindstorm robots in tables outside the vehicle.
-We wanted to kick-off the first outreach event of the season by demoing our competition robot from Worlds, Icarus, so we had to mmake sure Icarus was able to both balance and drive around.
+We wanted to kick-off the first outreach event of the season by demoing our competition robot from Worlds, Icarus, so we had to make sure that Icarus was able to both balance and drive around.

 Between the four of us, there were so many partcipants that we had made the decision to teach them as a group to maximize efficiency.
 Making every step of the teaching process - whether it's block-programming a robot or modelling a keychain - as interactive and engaging as possible allowed us to easily communicate with large groups of participants.